About the John L. Zoph Library

 - implementing an educationally effective library program, integrated in the school's learning program through collaborative planning with teachers;

-- providing physical and intellectual access to the most current materials and technology appropriate to the specific needs of the school community;
+- providing access to the most current materials and technology appropriate to the specific needs of the school community;

 - offering assistance to members of the staff by analyzing needs and providing guidance in the choice and application of media resources;